st93642/pt-journal/docs/configuration.md

-# PT Journal Multi-Model Configuration Guide
+# PT Journal Configuration Guide

 ## Overview

-PT Journal supports configurable settings for multi-model chatbot integration and other features through a TOML configuration file.
+PT Journal supports configurable settings for Ollama chatbot integration and other features through a TOML configuration file.
 Configuration can be customized per-user and supports environment variable overrides for containerized deployments.
-The system supports both Ollama and llama.cpp backends.

 ## Configuration File Location